juliocbcotta/plugin_gen.flutter/flutter_plugin_annotations/README.md

 ```

 ## @SupportedPlatforms()
-`SupportedPlatforms`, when applied to the same class as `FlutterPlugin` will work as a filter when declaring more restrict usage in a method/field or getter.
+`SupportedPlatforms`, when applied to the same class as `FlutterPlugin` will work as a filter when declaring more restrict usage in a method or getter.

 - As this annotation will generate code that relies in `dart:io`, you should add the import `import 'dart:io';` to the top of your class file.

-Methods/fields/getters annotated with `SupportedPlatforms` with a non empty list of `SupportedPlatforms.only` will generate code to raise exceptions for each platform not listed in the `only` field.
+Methods/getters annotated with `SupportedPlatforms` with a non empty list of `SupportedPlatforms.only` will generate code to raise exceptions for each platform not listed in the `only` field.

 For instance:
 ```dart